 Have you ever wondered who are the Buddhas, bodhisattvas and heavenly deities in the Gohonzon?
 Let’s find out more.

+This version of the Gohonzon is inscribed by 26th high priest of Nichiren Shoshu tradition, Nichikan.
+It is the standard Gohonzon conferred to members of the Soka Gakkai International.
 The following is the key to the accompanying diagram.
 The key gives the phoneticized original, English translation and Sanskrit of characters on the Gohonzon transcribed by Nichikan.

 #1 – Nam-myoho-renge-kyo